oddish2211/vol.sh/README.md

 # vol.sh

-Volument control and notification (PulseAudio and volnoti)
+Volume control and notification (PulseAudio and volnoti) This fork disables boost functionality of pulseaudio

 ## Dependencies